BoonchanokWannapanich/Superstore-Analysis/SQL/Sales Analysis Result.md

 | Fasteners  | 3024.28  |

 ### 🔍💡 Insights and Actionable:
-1. หมวดที่เกี่ยวข้องกับ เทคโนโลยี (Phone, Machines, Copiers) และ เฟอร์นิเจอร์สำนักงาน (Chairs, Tables, Storage) เป็นหมวดที่มียอดขายสูง แสดงถึงความต้องการที่มั่นคง ควรเน้นการสต็อกสินค้า & โปรโมชั่นเพิ่มเติม
+1. Categories related to Technology (Phone, Machines, Copiers) and Office Furniture (Chairs, Tables, Storage) are the categories with high sales, showing stable demand.
+Emphasis should be placed on stocking products & additional promotions.
-2. Fasteners (3K), Labels (12K), และ Envelopes (16K) มียอดขายต่ำมาก เพราะสินค้าหมวดนี้อาจเป็นสินค้าราคาถูก หรือมีความต้องการต่ำ ควรพิจารณาว่า ควรลดสต็อกหรือส่งเสริมการขาย
+2. Fasteners (3K), Labels (12K), and Envelopes (16K) have very low sales volumes, as these items may be low price or in low demand.
+Consider reducing inventory or promoting sales.

 ## 🚀 3.
 List of 5 customers buy product most frequently?